-

 Partner with MHPN

-MHPN has a proud history of partnering with a range of like-minded organisations to deliver interdisciplinary professional development, peer support and networking opportunities to practitioners across the country (and sometimes beyond!).
+MHPN has a proud history of partnering with a range of like-minded organisations to deliver multidisciplinary professional development, peer support and networking opportunities to practitioners across the country (and sometimes beyond!).
 We have recently, or are currently collaborating with Emerging Minds, Comcare, Black Rainbow, Phoenix Australia, and the National Eating Disorders Collaboration.

 people sitting in a meeting

-The Mental Health Professionals’ Network (MHPN) respectfully acknowledges the Wurundjeri and the Boon Wurrung people of the Kulin nation, the Traditional Owners and Custodians of the land on which our office is situated.
+The Mental Health Professionals’ Network (MHPN) respectfully acknowledges the Wurundjeri and the Boonwurrung people of the Kulin nation, the Traditional Owners and Custodians of the land on which our office is situated.
 We also acknowledge Traditional Owners of Country throughout Australia and pay our respects to their Elders past and present.
+Find out more.